A complete guide to Edexcel GCSE Physics

 Paper 2Topics 1, 8–15: Energy, Forces in action, Electricity, Magnetism, Particle model, Forces and matter1h 45m10050%

 Each paper contains a mix of question types: Multiple choice, short structured answers, longer six-mark extended responses, and equation-heavy calculation questions.
-Around 30% of total marks across both papers test mathematical skills, which is the highest of any science GCSE.
-Many calculations reward correct working even when the final answer is wrong, so always show your method.
+Roughly 30% of marks test maths skills – a DfE-set minimum for all GCSE Physics specs, and the highest of the three sciences.
+Mark schemes typically credit correct working even when the final answer is wrong, so always show your method.

 Good to know

 Triple vs Combined Science This guide covers Edexcel GCSE Physics as a separate Triple Science qualification (1PH0).
 If you are sitting Edexcel Combined Science (1SC0), you cover similar content with less depth, and topics are spread across six papers in total (two each for Biology, Chemistry, and Physics).
-Triple Physics also includes Astronomy (topic 7), which is not in Combined.
+Triple Physics covers two topics not in Combined Science: Astronomy (Topic 7) and Static electricity (Topic 11).
+Combined does include Electromagnetic induction (Topic 13), but Triple goes into more depth on it.

 Paper 1 in detail